akeneo/pim-api-docs/content/graphql/integration.md

 Please check examples from [the community tools & libraries](https://graphql.org/community/tools-and-libraries/?tags=client)

-::: panel-link And now, check the [best practices to integrate into your project](/graphql/best-practices.html)
+::: panel-link And now, check the best practices to integrate into your project [Next](/graphql/best-practices.html)
 :::